 The roasting of coffee involves multiple chemical reactions.
-45 minutes after consuming coffee, it reaches the liver where it is converted into three primary metabolites; paraxanthine, theobromine and theophylline.
+45 minutes after consuming coffee, it reaches the liver where it’s converted into three primary metabolites: paraxanthine, theobromine and theophylline.

-Eggs are made up of globular proteins that float in the water around them – the proteins are kept curled up tightly by weak chemical bonds.
+Eggs are made up of globular proteins that float in the water around them.
+These proteins are kept curled up tightly by weak chemical bonds.

 Heating up the eggs causes these proteins to bounce around and uncurl from their original position.
 This causes new chemical bonds to form and we’re left with a network of interconnected proteins, which is how our cooked egg sticks together and becomes edible.

 When boiling an egg, water evaporates and the proteins denature and polymerise.
-Once this chemical reaction is complete, it’s ready to go in an egg cup and dip toast into.
+Once this chemical reaction is complete, it’s ready to go in an egg cup and be greeted by soldiers!

 Whether we’re curling it, bleaching it or colouring it, our hair goes through a series of chemical reactions all the time.

-Since being invented in the 7th century, fireworks have worked by the chemical reactions that go off on ignition.
-Gun powder kicks off every firework display you’ve ever been to, as it is a mixture of an oxidising agent (such as potassium nitrate) and a reducing agent such as sulphur or charcoal.
+Since being invented in the 7th century, fireworks are the result of a series of chemical reactions that go off on ignition.
+Gunpowder kicks off every firework display you’ve ever been to, and it’s a mixture of an oxidising agent, such as potassium nitrate, and a reducing agent, such as sulphur or charcoal.

 The reaction starts with charcoal and potassium nitrate – a key ingredient in gunpowder.
-When charcoal ignites, it releases oxygen and fuels the fire and at these high temperatures, small grains of silicon melt into very, very hot pieces.
+When charcoal ignites, it releases oxygen and fuels the fire.
+At these high temperatures, small grains of silicon melt into very, very hot pieces.